An Empirical Study of Foundation Models for Variability-Induced Compilation Errors in Configurable C Code: Introduction

 \section{Introduction}

-In configurable systems, compilation errors may arise only under specific combinations of features, remaining latent and undetected during standard development and testing.
-As a result, ensuring compilation correctness becomes both difficult and costly in practice.
-This challenge intensifies when variability annotations are poorly structured or evolve over time, a common situation in long-lived systems~\cite{liebig-2010}.
-Prior studies have shown that such variability-related complexity negatively impacts code quality, maintainability, and developer productivity~\cite{Malaquias:2017,DBLP:conf/wcre/BaxterM01}.
+In configurable systems, compilation errors may arise only under specific feature combinations and remain hidden during development and testing.
+Ensuring compilation correctness is therefore difficult, especially as variability annotations evolve in long-lived systems~\cite{liebig-2010}.
+Prior work has linked variability-related complexity to lower code quality, maintainability, and developer productivity~\cite{Malaquias:2017,DBLP:conf/wcre/BaxterM01}.

-Although the use of conditional compilation with \texttt{\#ifdef} directives is sometimes criticized, it remains widely adopted in practice due to its flexibility and low overhead for managing variability~\cite{flavio-ecoop2015}.
-However, traditional compilers are fundamentally limited in this context, as they analyze only a single configuration at a time.
-Consequently, the literature reports a large number of variability-related bugs in widely used configurable systems~\cite{abal-2014,Abal18,Medeiros16,flavio-gpce-2013,flavio-gpce2015}.
-To mitigate these issues, variability-aware parsers such as \typechef{}~\cite{typechef} and \textsc{SuperC}~\cite{superc} have been proposed to analyze multiple configurations simultaneously.
-Despite their effectiveness, these tools require sophisticated setup, incur substantial analysis costs, and still fail to detect certain classes of compilation errors.
+Conditional compilation based on \texttt{\#ifdef} remains widely used because of its flexibility and low implementation overhead~\cite{flavio-ecoop2015}.
+However, traditional compilers analyze one concrete configuration per invocation, so failures in untested combinations may remain hidden.
+Numerous variability-related bugs have been documented in configurable systems~\cite{abal-2014,Abal18,Medeiros16,flavio-gpce-2013,flavio-gpce2015,flavio-sbes-2020}.
+Variability-aware parsers such as \typechef{}~\cite{typechef} and \textsc{SuperC}~\cite{superc} reason about multiple configurations simultaneously, but their practical use may require reconstructing include paths, macro definitions, feature constraints, platform assumptions, and other build context.

-Recently, large language models (LLMs) have demonstrated strong capabilities in program understanding, code generation, and software review~\cite{Goodfellow-et-al-2016,DBLP:conf/nips/VaswaniSPUJGKP17, almeida2024aicodereview}.
-These advances have sparked growing interest in applying LLMs to software engineering tasks such as testing, debugging, and program analysis~\cite{se-llms-2023,teste-llms-2024}.
-Yet, their role in compilation-related tasks remains underexplored.
-A recent survey provides a systematic overview of LLM-enabled compilation, proposing a taxonomy of approaches and highlighting their potential to broaden compiler development~\cite{compiler-llm-hpc2026}.
-However, to the best of our knowledge, there is still no systematic empirical study evaluating whether LLMs can effectively detect and help fix compilation errors induced by configuration variability in C systems~\cite{compiler-llm-hpc2026}.
+Large language models (LLMs) have shown strong capabilities in program understanding, code generation, and software review~\cite{Goodfellow-et-al-2016,DBLP:conf/nips/VaswaniSPUJGKP17}, motivating their application to testing, debugging, and program analysis~\cite{se-llms-2023,teste-llms-2024}.
+Their role in compilation-related tasks remains underexplored~\cite{compiler-llm-hpc2026}.
+To the best of our knowledge, no prior systematic empirical study has evaluated whether foundation models can detect variability-induced compilation errors in configurable C code and, in a compiler-based controlled setting, generate transformations that restore compilability.